aws-observability/aws-otel-java-instrumentation/README.md

 command line arguments or environment variables.
 The net result is the ability to gather telemetry data from a Java application without any code changes.

+ADOT is also now generally available for Java metrics.

 ## Getting Started

 Check out the [getting started documentation](https://aws-otel.github.io/docs/getting-started/java-sdk/trace-auto-instr).